BEMServer/bemserver-docs/source/user_guide.rst

 Campaign scopes are used to organize data and to provide more fine-grained permissions.

+Timeseries data may have several states depending on their origin and the processes they have been through.
+For a given timeseries name and ID, the database stores data for each state.
+By default, BEMServer defines the "Raw" and the "Clean" states.
+The "Raw" state is intended for raw data from sensors, while the "Clean" state is meant for data pre-processed by a cleanup process or data from a reliable source.
+Custom data states may be added.

 BEMServer data model stores properties about building and timeseries.
 By default, only a few properties are defined.
 Users may define custom properties.
 Custom building or timeseries properties are defined at application level and